Andeskjerf/MCBannerStatus/README.md

 # Use italic fonts in certain situations, optional
 ITALIC_FONT_PATH = ""

+# How often we should check for updates, in seconds
+INTERVAL = 60

 # Set to True to enable image rotation
 # Make sure to add images to the images folder!
 IMAGE_ROTATION = False